desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

-Once a Child DNS Operator determines that specific signaling records have been processed (e.g., by seeing the result in the parent zone), they are advised to remove them.
+Once a Child DNS Operator determines that specific signaling record sets have been processed (e.g., by seeing the result in the parent zone), they are advised to remove them.
 This will reduce the size of the signaling zone, and facilitate more